jeffrose20/onramp_de_project/README.md

 ### Getting Spotify Authentication Credentials
 1. Go to https://developer.spotify.com/dashboard/ and login with your existing Spotify account (if you don't have one, you can create one for free to use).
 2. Once logged in, click on the Dashboard Tab and then click "Create App" and create an app called "onramp_project."
 3. Once inside your app / project, you will see **Client ID** and **Client Secret** near the top left.
-These are the values you will need to access the api to pull data.
+These are the values you will need to access the API to pull data.
 4. Click "Edit Settings" on your app and add http://localhost:8888/callback for the "Redirect URIs" field.

 Alternatively, you can follow along with this tutorial:  https://www.youtube.com/watch?v=3RGm4jALukM